 - 1. Set a goal for 100% referenceability and project success and do not deviate from this objective - 2.
 Evaluate the vendor's R&D infrastructure and product roadmap to ascertain longterm partner stability - 3.
-Quantify your potential government software platform as a truly integrated solution. - 4.
+Quantify your potential government software platform as a truly integrated solution - 4.
 Consider your software vendor's partnership qualities and their fit with your culture - 5.
-Examine and verify your potential partner's service commitment, setting the highest expectations possible
+Examine & verify your partner's service commitment, setting the highest standards possible

-Unlike our homebuilding analogy, where a careful examination of previous builds will reveal a great deal about the builders themselves, focusing your software implementation evaluation too narrowly on product suite 'features and fit' can result in overlooking the more crucial attributes of project acumen, service ethos, and support capabilities, that will ultimately define your vendor partnership and, as a result, the success of your project in meeting and exceeding your business goals.
+Focusing your software implementation evaluation too narrowly on product suite 'features and fit' can result in overlooking the more crucial attributes of project acumen, service ethos, and support capabilities, that will ultimately define your vendor partnership and, as a result, the success of your project in meeting and exceeding your business goals.